YemSalat/redmine-theme-flat/README.md

 ## Installation

+1. Clone to `themes/`
-1. Open redmine in a browser and go to Administration > Settings > Display > Theme.
+2. Open redmine in a browser and go to Administration > Settings > Display > Theme.

 ## Make it yours